SiliconSelf/cookbook/content/docs/introduction.md

 these recipes are my own creation and I will make a best effort to credit the original authors whenever applicable and possible.
 In the interests of quality control, all recipes on this website have been made by me at least once.
-I do not have any sponsors, any product recommendations are my own personal equipment that I have used and personally recommend.
+I do not have any sponsors and any product recommendations are my own personal equipment that I have used and personally recommend.